 It is better to learn by towing a box trailer.
 It seems less daunting and costs less to fix if you damage it.
-To the surprise of many first-time tow drivers however, long caravans are easier to reverse than short ones.
+To many first-time tow-drivers surprise, long caravans are easier to reverse than short ones.
 This is because a longer distance between trailer axle(s) and the tow hitch enables the trailer to respond more progressively.

 A good place to do so is a close-to-empty car park and well away from all other vehicles.
 Do everything slowly because a reversing caravan amplifies every movement of the steering wheel.